 5. Continuous feedback

-Only by analysing the results of software operations can the overall process of app development be improved.
+Only by analyzing the results of software operations can the overall process of app development be improved.
 Feedback is simply information obtained from the client’s end.
 Information is important in this context because it contains all of the data about the software’s performance and related issues.
 It also includes suggestions made by software users.

 6. Continuous operations